 Licensees must complete an annual renewal report.
 Failure to submit the report will result in a fine of $50 a day from the due date until the date the report is submitted.

 The premium that you pay for a District of Columbia Money Transmitter Surety Bond is dependent on credit and the bond amount required.
+Our rates start at 1.5% with good credit.
 Bond amounts over $50,000 require business and personal financial statements for underwriting review.
+Contact our Surety Bond Specialists for a free quote that fits your specific situation.

 MSBs (Money Services Businesses) must register with the U.S. Treasury Department within 180 of the start of operations.